-The classic Indo-Chinese dish gobi manchurian is a super delicious and irresistible dish that is most loved by Indian food lovers.
-The healthy twist to the fried version is this baked gobi manchurian perfect as an appetiser or as a side dish with the main meal.
+The popular Indo Chinese dish gobi manchurian is a super delicious and irresistible dish that is most loved by Indian food lovers.
+The unique twist to the fried version is this baked gobi manchurian perfect as an appetiser or as a side dish with the main meal.

-Gobi manchurian is a versatile dish that could be prepared dry and served as an appetiser or as a snack and the gravy version goes well with fried rice and hakka noodles.
-Here I have my family’s favourite semi-dry version.
+It is a versatile dish that could be prepared dry and served as an appetiser or as a snack and gobi manchurian gravy version goes well with veg fried rice and hakka noodles.
+Here I have my family’s favourite semi-dry gobi manchurian recipe.

 Manchurian is a sort of mandatory dish in most of the street-side stalls, cafes, takeouts and restaurants in India.
 It is also the most preferred dish on special occasions, parties or any gatherings.
 Preparing this appetising cauliflower recipe at home is not only healthy but saves you money as well.
 Baked gobi manchurian is as appealing and delicious as its deep-fried counterpart.

 - Cauliflower: fresh cauliflower cut into bite-sized florets.

 - Spices: paprika, crushed black pepper and salt.

 - Liquids: water to make a batter and oil to drizzle to crisp up the battered cauliflower.

 - Flours: plain flour (all-purpose flour) and corn flour (corn starch) to make a batter.